-The application fee is £457 for a 5-year licence.
+The application fee is £703 for a 5-year licence.
 Please note an application is not deemed valid until the fee has been paid.

-To apply for a HMO Licence contact the Private Sector Housing on 01908 252664 or by email privatesectorhousing@milton-keynes.gov.uk or download an application form Houses in Multiple Occupation (HMO) | Milton Keynes Council (milton-keynes.gov.uk)
+To apply for a HMO Licence, use the online application form on our website - Houses in Multiple Occupation (HMO) | Milton Keynes City Council.
+If you are unable to complete the application online, please contact the Private Sector Housing on 01908 252664 or by email privatesectorhousing@milton-keynes.gov.uk for a paper form.
 If you are found to be operating an HMO that is subject to mandatory licensing and you do not have a licence or you have not submitted a valid application, it is a criminal offence, and you may be subject to prosecution or a civil penalty of up to £30,000.